-During the fiscal year ended December 31, 2022, the Board met five times.
-Each director attended at least 75% of the aggregate total of board meetings and the total number of committee meetings on which he or she served.
-The Board voted by unanimous written consent in several instances during the fiscal year ended December 31, 2022.
+During the fiscal year ended December 31, 2023, the Board met five times.
+Each director, other than Mr. Ganorkar, attended at least 75% of the aggregate total of Board meetings and the total number of committee meetings on which he or she served.
+The Board acted by unanimous written consent on several instances during the fiscal year ended December 31, 2023.